magicmark/programming-protips-wiki/src/protips/give-reason-for-suppression.md

 ```

 If your project uses a bug tacker or GitHub issues, creating and linking to a
 ticket in the description where appropriate is a good idea.
+Include a sample
+stack trace so readers can understand the failure case, and that it's searchable.

 ## Why?